twollnik/YETI/docs/user/hbefa_hot_strategy.rst

 **hbefa emission factor data** |br|
 A dataset with HBEFA emission factors.

-Note that this dataset needs to contain values for the pollutant you are using, otherwise you will encounter errors in the emission calculation.
+Note that this dataset needs to contain values for the pollutants you are using, otherwise you will encounter errors in the emission calculation.

 - *Component*: A pollutant.
 Accepted pollutants are: